cyware-labs/Operation-Exchange-Marauder/data/CVE_detections.md

+# CVE's Exploited in Operation Exchange Marauder

-CVE-2021-26855: Exploitation can be detected via the following Exchange HttpProxy logs.
+## CVE-2021-26855: Exploitation can be detected via the following Exchange HttpProxy logs.

 These logs are located in the following directory: